DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Abstract

 \section{Abstract}

-Recent advances in large vision-language models (LVLMs) have enabled a new paradigm of end-to-end document image parsing, excelling in Optical Character Recognition (OCR) tasks such as text, table, and formula recognition.
-However, generative LVLMs, similarly to large language models (LLMs), are prone to hallucinations——generating words that do not exist in input images.
-Furthermore, LVLMs are designed for general purposes and tend to be less effective on OCR tasks compared to expert models that are trained on domain-specific datasets.
-In this paper, we propose DianJin-OCR-R1, a reasoning-enhanced framework designed to address these limitations through training reasoning-and-tool interleaved VLMs.
-Given a recognition instruction, our DianJin-OCR-R1 model first recognizes the content in the input image by its own OCR capabilities, and then calls other tools (i.e., other expert models) to obtain their results as references, finally "looks again" the image and rethinks about the reasoning process to provide the final recognized content.
-Since architectures of expert models are tailored for specific OCR tasks, which makes them less prone to hallucinations, their results can help VLMs mitigate hallucinations.
-We evaluate our model on ReST and OmniDocBench, and experimental results show that our DianJin-OCR-R1 models consistently outperform their non-reasoning counterparts and expert OCR models, which proves the effectiveness of our method.
-Additionally, the results indicate that enhancing expert models, which are typically small and easy to iterate, enable performance improvements for VLMs.
+Recent advances in vision-language models (VLMs) have enabled end-to-end document parsing and understanding, achieving strong performance on diverse optical character recognition (OCR) tasks.
+However, VLMs are prone to generate words that do not exist in the input image due to over-reliance on language priors.
+By contrast, traditional OCR models, whose architectures are tailored for specific recognition tasks, often achieve stronger fine-grained visual perception with fewer hallucinations, but they typically lack the contextual semantic understanding and reasoning capabilities needed in more challenging cases.
+To bridge this gap, we propose DianJin-OCR-R1, a reasoning-enhanced framework for recognition that trains VLMs in a reasoning-and-tool interleaved paradigm.
+Our DianJin-OCR-R1 model first recognizes the content in the input image through its own OCR capabilities, and then calls other expert models for extra results as references.
+After that, it is guided to "look again" at the image and compare its own recognized content with other results to find errors or omissions.
+Finally, it integrates all available evidence to generate a more accurate output.
+This design empowers the model to learn how to implicitly re-focus on the visual input and effectively leverage the results of other expert models for better performance.
+We evaluate our DianJin-OCR-R1 model on ReST and OmniDocBench, where it consistently outperforms both its non-reasoning counterparts and expert models, demonstrating the effectiveness of our method.